 What is a Quiet Guide?

 Quiet Guides are visual visit tools that help people prepare for unfamiliar places.
-They include step-by-step photos, simple text, and sensory maps.
-They're especially helpful for autistic visitors, people who are anxious, and anyone who finds busy places overwhelming.
+They include step‑by‑step photographs, concise text and, sometimes, sensory maps.
+They are especially useful for autistic visitors, people with anxiety, and anyone who finds busy environments overwhelming.

 INCLUSIVE